 Also in May 2000, the Company entered into a development, commercialization and license agreement with British Biotech Pharmaceuticals Limited ("British Biotech"), a biotechnology company located in Oxford, England, to develop and commercialize the Company's huN901-DM1 TAP for the treatment of small-cell lung cancer.
 The agreement grants British Biotech exclusive rights to develop and commercialize huN901-DM1 in the European Union and Japan.
 The Company retains the rights to commercialize huN901-DM1 in the United States and the rest of the world, as well as the right to manufacture the product worldwide.
 Under the terms of the agreement, British Biotech will be responsible for conducting the clinical trials necessary to achieve marketing approval in the United States, European Union and Japan.
-ImmunoGen is responsible for the remaining preclinical development, and will be reimbursed for manufacturing the product for clinical trials.
+ImmunoGen is responsible for the remaining preclinical trials.
 British Biotech paid a fee of \$1.5 million for its territorial rights to huN901-DM1 which has been deferred, to be recorded as revenue as the Company completes its preclinical development obligations.
 Upon approval of the product for marketing in the United States, the Company will pay to British Biotech a one-time milestone payment of \$3.0 million.
 ImmunoGen will receive royalties on sales of huN901-DM1 in the European Union and Japan.